1 / 27

 What policies are proposed?

-Policy matrix
+Policy ambition

 Finding: diplomatic method first